 The PCC’s rejection means that, in their view at least, it’s pretty much open season now for the press on people who use social networking sites.
 By posting anything, anywhere – however naively, with whatever unrealistic expectations that you’re speaking only to friends – you’re stepping over that invisible line, drawn by newspaper editors, that means you’ve forfeited any right to privacy.
 Certainly it’s an illustration of the practical fact that anyone whose job or role carries a degree of ‘public expectation’ can expect to see their tweets or Facebook posts or whatever up there in lights – accompanied by suitable tut tutting.
 And, let’s be honest, the press can find something tut tuttable about any one of us.

-He goes on to point out that the kind of things that Ms Bakerville said on Twitter would, in the pre-2005 word, have been said in conversations, notes, or even in the pub and no one outside her friends or family would have noticed and it certainly would not have made the pages of the Mail, let alone the Independent on Sunday.
+He goes on to point out that the kind of things that Ms Baskerville said on Twitter would, in the pre-2005 word, have been said in conversations, notes, or even in the pub and no one outside her friends or family would have noticed and it certainly would not have made the pages of the Mail, let alone the Independent on Sunday.

 “What’s different?
 Well, what’s different is that these once quietly local thoughts – and those of hundreds of millions of others – are out there.
 And those papers printed it as ‘news’, not because it deserved to be in a national paper but because they could.
 And that’s the real issue.
 We used to have some sense of what was news – salient, timely, relevant, significant, revelatory etc – and were easily able to distinguish it from mere information – chatter, gossip, rumour, wittering, bragging.
 But we still haven’t got our heads around this distinction in the new, networked universe.
 Around the idea that just because (almost) everything is knowable, everything isn’t news“

-It seems to us that there is a good argument that there was no proper journalistic justification for writing about Ms Baskerville’s tweets.
+There is a good argument that there was no proper journalistic justification for writing about Ms Baskerville’s tweets.
 Kevin Marsh is unimpressed by the “public interest” arguments put forward in the original “Daily Mail” article.
 It is difficult to disagree: the musings of a civil servant about a course, her hangover and her acquaintance with Sally Bercow hardly make a public interest news story.
 The fact that social media allows the newspapers to obtain this kind of information does not convert it into something which is “newsworthy”.

 Finally, there is the legal question as to whether, as a matter of law, tweets can ever be private.
 It is possible to restrict access to tweets to “approved” followers.
 This makes such tweets “private” in the conventional sense that they are only available to a restricted number of the people: they are not in the “public domain”.